Skip to contents

 #> 6 BE 2016-12-27 05:00:00 37.22281

-We’ll rename the TimeGPT long-horizon model to merge it with the default TimeGPT model.
-We’ll then merge them with the actual values from the test set and compute the MAE.
+We will rename the TimeGPT long-horizon model to merge it with the default TimeGPT model.
+After that, we will combine them with the actual values from the test set and compute the MAE.
 Note that in the output of the nixtla_client_forecast function, the ds column contains dates.
-This is because the nixtla_client_plot uses the dates to make the plot.
-However, to merge the actual values, we’ll convert them to characters.
+This is because nixtla_client_plot uses the dates for plotting.
+However, to merge the actual values, we will convert the dates to characters.

 names(fcst_long_horizon)[which(names(fcst_long_horizon) == "TimeGPT")] <- "TimeGPT-long-horizon"